🙄

 Background

 A lot of people who own an iPhone in India woke up to an "Indian Post" themed phishing iMessage from a spurious and suspicious email ID.
-A lot of people are talking about it an analyst blogged about it to some extent.
+A lot of people are talking about it an about it to some extent.
 This blog is an attempt to uncover infrastructure and identify the scale of infrastructure in an attempt to identify the scale of the operation & to discuss the TTPs leveraged in detail.

 As of 12/07/2024, this campaign was attributed to a group called "Smishing Triad", a Chinese speaking threat actor group that has previously targeted USPS and US citizens in a similar fashion.